What to know about advertising fatigue?

 In short

 Advertising fatigue is a growing phenomenon that harms the effectiveness of campaigns.
-Consumers, over-demanded, are increasingly impervious to conventional promotional messages.
-To attract them, advertisers are relying on innovative formats and ultra-personalization thanks to data.
-The future belongs to brands that will entertain and engage their target audience through creative devices and engaging experiences.
+Consumers, over-solicited, are increasingly impervious to conventional promotional messages.
+To seduce them, advertisers are banking on innovative formats and ultra-personalization thanks to data.
+The future belongs to brands that will be able to entertain and challenge their target audience thanks to creative devices and engaging experiences.

 Advertising must arouse emotions to make an impact.
 THE challenge is stimulating for professionals in the sector!